dwarvesf/playground/Engineering/Full-text search with Postgresql.md

 ## What is Full-text search?

-Full Text Search refers to a technique in which you search for a single computer-stored document or a collection in your full-text database.
-It provides you with the capability to identify natural languages documents that satisfy a query..
+Full-Text Search refers to a technique in which you search for a single computer-stored document or a collection in your full-text database.
+It provides you with the capability to identify natural-language documents that satisfy a query.

 ## Why need Full-text search?

-Normally when we want to search some words or text in a long sentence, we usually use `LIKE` operator
+Normally when we want to search for some words or text in a long sentence, we usually use `LIKE` operator.

 ```sql
 SELECT * FROM tweets WHERE content ILIKE '%something%';
 ```

-However, using `LIKE` operator with leading wildcard will make postgresql perform `Seq Scan` which mean database will skip using index for finding matched records.
-It will cause very low performance for big data table.
-Therefore, it's where `FTS` can be used to boost up the performance in query.
+However, using `LIKE` operator with the leading wildcard will make PostgreSQL perform `Seq Scan` which means database will skip using index for finding matched records.
+It will cause very low performance for big data tables.
+Therefore, it's where `FTS` can be used to boost the performance in queries.

 ## Indexing